|

 Quote:

-I was crapping myself thinking that I was about to fork out some major "bug bunnies" but I was happy with the $269- but wrapped when they said no demerit points.
-He showed me their detector dectector, big fancy looking thing mounted on their dash.....told me they had just got them from the states.
 Cop spent the next 15 minutes talking about my car ( XR8) and how nice it looked and sounded.....he sent me on my way and told me that there were police everywhere between Keith and Tailem Bend so I had better watch my speed....he was right, I counted 4 police on bikes.
-Brad

 __________________

-NO MODIFICATIONS.....JUST IMPROVEMENTS "I wasn't speeding officer...I was qualifying" Quote:
+"I wasn't speeding officer...I was qualifying"

-28-06-2006, 03:51 PM | #17 | ||
+Old 28-06-2006, 03:51 PM #17

 FF.Com.Au Hardcore